Cash, check, or money order can be put through the slot on Dr. Beattie's office door into the lock box.

 12/09 Christmas Concert

 Most students are able to participate in multiple activities.
 Keep in mind, our calendar for performances is usually distributed a year in advance.
 Please plan accordingly.
 If a student cannot participate in a contest or performance, Dr. Beattie and Mr. Messer need to know as soon as possible.
-Leadership should plan on making band a priority over any other practice or game.

 Short answer, yes.
 But keep in mind, the main music we will be working on from August to October will be marching band music.
 So if a student takes the marching band class in the fall, they will be expected to play the marching band music regardless of whether they play the marching band performances.